bittorf/measure_time-to-first-byte_TTFB/README.md

 how to measure the time my appserver needs to generate an answer:

-_how much internal time does my application server needs from
+_how much internal processing time does my application server needs from
- getting the http-request till outputting the first answer byte,
+ receiving the http-request till outputting the first answer byte,
  regardless of the network conditions we do not control?_

 # TLDR! final conclusion